CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 - Integration: closer to actual usage, but slower and can break
 - Acceptance/system/end-to-end: testing the whole system, what user sees; lot of repetition and slow, can be more brittle b/c UI dependent, not test isolation

+Been interested in testing for a long time, but this is the first place I've been able to consistently practice it.
 How much of each type of test should I do?
+Unit, Integration, Acceptance.
+There are different views on this!
-As I looked for answers, I found they were inseparable from bigger questions: what process do you go through?
+As I tried to understand the different views, I found their answer to "how much of each type of test should I do?" was inseparable from bigger questions: what process do you go through?
 What is your end goal as far as good code?

 This is a discussion, not a talk: